klvl/allure-features/README.md

-# The most of allure
+# The most of the Allure report

 This module contains examples of [allure-report](https://github.com/allure-framework/allure2) features.
 The current file describes how to use this features separately from this project.
 Follow